Sister of strangled NY woman sees killer’s face — 4 decades later - NewsBreak

 “Unfortunately, we believe it was a crime of opportunity,” he said.

 The county’s police commissioner, Rodney Harrison, thanked his predecessor, Geraldine Hart, for recruiting the FBI to join the investigation.
 And he thanked homicide detectives and their leader, Lt.
-Kevin Beyrer, for never giving up on the case.Police find body from 2018 in Texas man’s kitchen
+Kevin Beyrer, for never giving up on the case.Scientists finish decoding entire human genome

 Eve Wilkowitz’s sister cried as she recalled the trauma she’s lived with for more than four decades.